tilt-dev/tilt.build/docs/resource_dependencies.md

 This feature currently mostly only helps in the common case that different versions of services are broadly compatible with each other, and focuses on ensuring that *some* instance of a resource's dependencies exist, without worrying too much about whether it's a *current* version.
-A couple of ways in which this might affect your
-expectations:
-1. `resource_deps` only affects the first build after a `tilt up`.
-Once any version of `database` has been running at least once, its dependencies are unblocked for the rest of Tilt's lifetime.
+For this reason, `resource_deps` currently only affects the first build after a `tilt up`. e.g., Once any version of `database` has been running at least once, its dependencies are unblocked to build for the rest of Tilt's lifetime.
-2. Due to Tilt's ability to [reuse instances from previous Tilt invocations](https://blog.tilt.dev/2019/10/14/september-commit-of-the-month.html), if you have an old `database` running when you `tilt up`, it can satisfy `frontend`'s dependency.
-This can make it seem like `resource_deps` is not having any effect.

 We think this feature is useful as-is, but are aware there are more possibilities for it.
 Please [reach out](https://tilt.dev/contact) if it's not meeting your